Macil/hyperlocal-with-windows/README.md

 Hyper is a rock solid [Rust](https://www.rust-lang.org/) HTTP client and server toolkit.
-[Unix domain sockets](https://en.wikipedia.org/wiki/Unix_domain_socket) provide a mechanism for host-local interprocess communication. `hyperlocal` builds on and complements Hyper's interfaces for building Unix domain socket HTTP clients and servers.
+[Unix domain sockets](https://en.wikipedia.org/wiki/Unix_domain_socket) provide a mechanism for host-local interprocess communication. `hyperlocal-with-windows` builds on and complements Hyper's interfaces for building Unix domain socket HTTP clients and servers.

 This is useful for exposing simple HTTP interfaces for your Unix daemons in cases where you